-Pursuant to Section 404, we are required to furnish a report by our management on our internal control over financial reporting, including an attestation report on internal control over financial reporting issued by our independent registered public accounting firm, beginning with our Annual Report on Form 10-K for the year ending December 31, 2024.
+Pursuant to Section 404, we are required to furnish a report by our management on our internal control over financial reporting, including, if required by our filing status, an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+However, while we remain an emerging growth company or a non-accelerated filer, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 To achieve compliance with Section 404 within the prescribed period, we performed an evaluation to allow management to report on the effectiveness of our internal control over financial reporting, as required by Section 404(a) of the Sarbanes-Oxley Act.
-We are incurring additional professional fees to comply with Section 404(b) of the Sarbanes-Oxley Act as of December 31, 2024, and future periods.
+If our filing status changes, we will need to incur additional professional fees to comply with Section 404(b) of the Sarbanes-Oxley Act.
 Despite our efforts, there is a risk that neither we nor our independent registered public accounting firm will be able to conclude within the prescribed timeframe that our internal control over financial reporting is effective as required by Section 404.
 This could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.

-Additionally, we currently are also a "smaller reporting company," as defined in the Exchange Act.
-We may take advantage of certain of the scaled disclosures available to smaller reporting companies and will be able to take advantage of these scaled disclosures during the year ending December 31, 2024, including for our Annual Report on Form 10-K for the year ending December 31, 2024, and our proxy statement to be filed in 2025.
-Based on our public float on June 28, 2024, the last business day of our second fiscal quarter, we will no longer qualify a smaller reporting company for the year ending December 31, 2025.
+Additionally, we are also a "smaller reporting company," as defined in the Exchange Act.
+We may continue to be a smaller reporting company even after we are no longer an emerging growth company.
+We may take advantage of certain of the scaled disclosures available to smaller reporting companies and will be able to take advantage of these scaled disclosures for so long as our voting and non-voting common stock held by non-affiliates is less than \$250 million measured on the last business day of our second fiscal quarter, or our annual revenue is less than \$100 million during the most recently completed fiscal year and our voting and non-voting common stock held by non-affiliates is less than \$700 million measured on the last business day of our second fiscal quarter.
+Based on our current public float, we anticipate that we will no longer qualify a smaller reporting company for the year ending December 31, 2025.